 The Kamui Clear Cue Tip offers great precision and control while shooting.
 This tip is made up of a unique design that provides maximum control and stability while shooting a cue ball.

 This is a great tip for beginners who are looking for a great value-for-money pair of shooting sticks that offer excellent control.
 If you want to play like a pro, then the Kamui Clear Cue Tip will definitely help you with your shooting game.

 Liquid base cue tip glue, such as Tiger Insta-Cure Glue, should be used for installation.
 The gel-type glue tends to be too thick and will take longer to dry.
 A minimal amount of glue ensures a perfectly aligned installation.

 The super-soft variant is recommended for advanced players who like to play draw shots.
 The medium hardness is ideal for most players who are looking for a balance of control, spin, and speed.
 The hard tip is especially recommended for jump and break cues.

-- Excellent performance, the bottom layer of the leather on this tip is specially designed to limit the absorption of glue so that the tip stays in shape for a long time and produces the right performance product.
+- The bottom layer of the leather on this tip is designed to limit the absorption of glue so that the tip stays in shape for a long time.

 - The variety of hardness, super soft, soft, medium, and hard.

 - A bit expensive, but worth every penny

 A great tip can change the way you play, and the way you feel.
 These Elk Master tips are definitely worth the price, and the quality is top-notch.